csurosm/count/README.md

 packaged in a JAR file, and can be executed in Java versions 1.13 and above.

+Download the latest JAR file from under Releases (-->)

 Licensed under the Apache License, Version 2.0: see http://www.apache.org/licenses/LICENSE-2.0.